What Is Heroin?

 The primary purpose of group therapy is to allow people to discuss their problems with others in the same situation.
 When you realize that you are not the only one with these particular issues, it may become more apparent that there is hope and that if others can keep to their recovery plans, you can.

-Group therapy is conducted in smaller groups so that each person can speak about their case.
+Group therapy is conducted in smaller groups so each person can speak about their case.
 The group will discuss their situations and provide their thoughts.
 This method allows people to feel accepted and leads individuals to develop new and healthy bonds with others in recovery.

 Long-Term Treatment